Last updated on March 9th, 2017

-This is a guest post by Niki Deanda, frequently travels for work, with and without coworkers in tow.
+This is a guest post by Niki Deanda, who frequently travels for work, with and without coworkers in tow.
 She loves to see the world and experience new places, and she has a lot of great advice for people who are considering traveling with a friend for the first time.

 Have you ever traveled to one of your dream destinations, been exhausted from the journey, and in a deep sleep, when you hear these words, “Wake up!
 It’s time to get up!”.
 At first, you think, I must be dreaming.
 I am on vacation.
 Who in their right mind is bothering me about getting up.
 While this annoying sentence is being repeated and light is beginning to fill the room, you retrace your pre-vacation plans in your mind and remember one important detail.